Art exhibit honors legendary Irish-American Thomas Francis Meagher

 Glueckert said he enjoys using oil pastels because of the intensity and immediacy of the color they offer.

-He said his mother and father supported his interest in art during a time when many parents discouraged offspring from pursuing a career they believed destined their children to financial struggle.
+He said his mother and father supported his interest in art during a time when many parents discouraged their children from pursuing a career they believed destined them to financial struggle.

-Glueckert isn’t sure what the future holds for the 24 drawings in the Meagher series.
-Additional exhibitions are planned for the show.
+Glueckert isn’t sure what the long-term future holds for the 24 drawings in the Meagher series.
+Additional exhibitions are planned for the show in the near future.

 “This guy lived not a perfect life but a complicated life,” Glueckert said.
-“Over and over, he came down on the right side of things.”
+“Yet, over and over, he came down on the right side of things.”